 “Riccardo III: Demone nell’Inferno della Tragedia.”
 L’apostrofo 3.2 (2002): 60-88.
 Eds.
 Tommaso Lisa and Riccardo Donati.

-“Visual Transitions in Ettore Scola’s Comedies” in The Cinema of Ettore Scola.
+"Visual Transitions in Ettore Scola’s Comedies” in The Cinema of Ettore Scola.
 Detroit: Wayne State University Press, 2020, pp. 44-66. in Lanzoni, Rémi and Edward Bowen; eds.

 “The Interview as Self-Criticism: On Pasolini’s Metatelevisual and Extracinematographic Performativity” in Pier Paolo Pasolini: American Perspectives.
 Pesaro: Metauro, 2015.
 Eds.
 Federico Pacchioni and Fulvio Orsitto.